 If all you have is a set of technical stats, investors won’t care.
 There’s no shortage of such companies available in any area you care to mention (for example, there are legit Houston businesses for sale online, no pitches needed).
 Show your humanity if you want to stand out from the generic crowd.

 It’s important to talk about yourself in a pitch, of course.
 You need to convince your investors that you are the right person to run your business.
-But starting your elevator pitch by focussing too much on yourself is likely going to turn off potential investors.
+But starting your elevator pitch by focusing too much on yourself is likely going to turn off potential investors.

 It’s also important for an entrepreneur to use their elevator pitch to show the value of their team and any key partners they are working with.
 So, by all means, blow your trumpet, but make sure it’s not all about you.